shopware/release-notes/src/index.md

 Given the broad array of scenarios Shopware is deployed in, there are some we can't predict or prepare for.
 If such a scenario occurs and the underlying code needs to be patched, we release the fix as soon as possible.
 As these releases are immediate and without notice, they only include important and urgent changes to Shopware.
 In rare cases there can be breaking changes, but only if any other measures would pose a risk to merchants.

-A special kind of Patch is a release containing a security fix.
+A special kind of patch is a release containing a security fix.
 These releases are usually small and contain only the fix itself, with some exceptions.
 These releases must be implemented as soon as possible to keep your shop and customers save.

 *Please note: if updating is not possible for whatever reason, there is the security plugin which implements all security patches.
 It is, however, preferable to update, since patching code through a plugin can potentially cause side effects.*